Attracting new attendees to humanities programming

 ▻ Drafting in Multiples

 For every poster project, I create multiple rough drafts, or a single rough draft with multiple color or typographical variations, to share with my team and other stakeholders so that they can choose favorites or suggest alternatives.
-This helps me to identify ideas that work and focus on those.
+This helps me to identify viable ideas and focus on those.

 The conveners of the colloquium “Why Me?” had suggested imagery involving mirrors, so I produced drafts using different mirror art.
-When I shared these drafts, the conveners had a clear preference for imagery that avoided indicators of race and gender, so I moved forward with that.
+When I shared these, the conveners had a clear preference for imagery that avoided indicators of race and gender, so I moved forward with that.

 ▻ Refining Over Time

-A reality of working on posters for events is that I have limited time for each project and hard deadlines.
-At some point, a poster simply has to be good enough to print and distribute to promote the event, even if I’m not completely happy with the design.
+Given that I have limited time for each project, at some point a poster simply has to be good enough to print, even if I’m not completely happy with it.